What should I bring when I pick up my companion?

 SMALL ANIMALS – A carrier to transport the small animal to his her home

 Can I adopt a companion for someone else?

 Not unless you are adopting a companion for your children, and you will be the primary caregiver of that companion.

 An adoption fee is required to help offset some of the costs, such as veterinary care, food and shelter while the companions are in our care.

 Open hours from 11:00 a.m. – 3 p.m.
 Tuesday to Sat. inclusive.
 Please contact us at 250-341-7888 to arrange a time to come down to the shelter if you have an emergency.

 The care of the animals at the shelter is funded entirely by donations and fundraising efforts in our community.

 ICAN is a “no-kill” shelter, what does this mean?

-“No-kill” means that animals in our care will not be euthanized because they have been with us for ‘too long’ and are taking up space; because they are sick, injured, or physically disabled; or have behavioural issues.
-Euthanasia, in consultation with a veterinarian, is considered as a last resort only in those cases where an animal is suffering from an untreatable, painful and terminal illness or injury with no hope of recovery or quality of life; or where professional assessment concludes that an animal’s behavioural problems cannot be managed, thereby making him/her a threat to the public.
+“No-kill” means that animals in our care will not be euthanized because they have been with us for ‘too long’ and are taking up space; because they are sick, injured, or physically disabled; or have behavioral issues.
+Euthanasia, in consultation with a veterinarian, is considered as a last resort only in those cases where an animal is suffering from an untreatable, painful and terminal illness or injury with no hope of recovery or quality of life; or where professional assessment concludes that an animal’s behavioral problems cannot be managed, thereby making him/her a threat to the public.

 We must keep records of all companions coming and going through the shelter.
 All personal information is kept confidential, although we will discuss the animal’s past care with their veterinarian if necessary.
 Also, the more information you can provide, the better we are able to match your surrendered companion with the right home.